• Facebook

 This recipe for sweet potato hash is diced potatoes combined with savory sausage and colorful vegetables to make a hearty meal.
 Add a fried egg on top, and you have breakfast or brunch perfection.

-When I’m looking for a breakfast that will keep me full for hours, I go for high protein options such as egg muffins, breakfast burritos and this sweet potato hash.
+When I’m looking for a breakfast that will keep me full for hours, I go for hearty options such as stuffed french toast, egg muffins, breakfast burritos and this sweet potato hash.

 Sweet Potato Hash #sweetpotato #sausage #breakfast #brunch #dinneratthezoo Sweet Potato Hash #sweetpotato #sausage #breakfast #brunch #dinneratthezoo